opral/monorepo/packages/paraglide/paraglide-js-adapter-astro/README.md

 # Paraglide Adapter Astro

-This package provides an Astro Integration for Paraglide.
-It automatically sets the language based on the URL, and manages the language for you.
+This package provides an Astro Integration making it trivial to use Paraglide in your Astro project.
+It is purpousefully narrow in scope.
+It manages the language state and integrates with the Paraglied compiler.
+It does not provide routing utilities or UI components.

 ## Installation